ckinateder/strike/README.md

 bowler.backtest(df["close"], loud=True)
 ```

 `optimize` grid-searches the parameters for the best combination.
 This sets the controlling values for the best result.
 Then, it calls `backtest` to test on the previous data.

+## Live

+To try to run it live, run `app.py`.